happytunesai/EZ-SST-Logger-GUI/README.md

 -   **Recording:**
     -   Select a microphone.
     -   Navigate to a recording configuration tab (e.g., Local).
     -   Start/Stop via the button (active on relevant tabs) or WebSocket command.
-The light next to the button indicates recording status.
+The light next to the button indicates recording status. [not recording : ⚫] [recording : 🔴]

 -   **Update Check (Info Tab):**
     -   Click "Check for Updates".